Herpes of the Eye (cont.)

 Most of the time the diagnosis can be made based on the symptoms and the signs alone.

 Herpes keratitis typically produces a distinct erosion of the outer layer of the cornea.
-This tiny erosion is called a "dendrite" and has a tree-branching pattern that can be seen by the examiner using an eye drop with a yellow dye and a blue light.
+This tiny erosion is called a "dendrite" and has a tree-branching pattern that can be seen by the examiner using an eye drop containing a yellow dye and a blue light.
 Under a slit-lamp microscope the eye doctor can look for further clues to distinguish between an HSV and an HZV keratitis, but in either case, the initial antiviral treatment is the same.

 Close examination of the other eye tissues (including the skin, conjunctiva, anterior chamber, iris, retina, and more) also offers additional clues to make the diagnosis as well as helps tailor treatment.
 In questionable cases, a culture can be obtained to confirm the diagnosis.

 How are herpes eye infections treated?

 Initial treatment is with either topical (drop) or oral antiviral medication.
 In certain less common cases, intravenous medication is also necessary.